soxfox42/adbqr/README.md

 ![adbqr Screenshot](screenshot.png)

-adbqr is a simple command line tool to pair Android devices for wireless debugging without Android Studio.
+adbqr is a simple command line tool to manage wireless ADB connections easily, like in Android Studio.